deneb-viz/deneb-viz.github.io/docs/deeper-concepts/formatting-values.md

 }
 ```

-You can still use a `format` property as normal to specify a specific format string to use in conjunction with the resolved value; this just illustrates that you can omit it and get numbers formatted to their nearest degree of scale with minimal overhead with this format type.
+You can still use a `format` property as normal to specify a format string to use with the resolved value; this just illustrates that you can omit it and get numbers formatted to their nearest degree of scale with minimal overhead for this format type.

 ## `pbiFormat` Expression Function Full Implementation Details

-When using `pbiFormat` in an expression function, you have a bit more versatility over using in the encoding properties directly.
+When using `pbiFormat` in an expression function, you have a bit more versatility than using it in the encoding properties directly.
 The full signature for this function when used in expressions is as follows:

 ```
 pbiFormat(value, format, options = {})